 From many places in Santiago de Compostela, one can see the prominent clock tower, looming above the city.
 It certainly helped me keep my bearings as I navigated through it.

 The photo, below, is also of the Plaza de la Quintana.
 From this plaza, you can see the "Holy Door" or the Puerta Santa, to the far right, which is only opened in Holy Years.
 I was not there in a holy year, and have heard that the city is absolutely packed on those years.
 A Holy Year is when St. James Day (July 25th) falls on a Sunday.
+Due to the pandemic, both 2021 and additionally, 2022 are Holy Years.

 The Plaza de la Quintana is a bustling hub of activity, and on a sunny day many street acts can be seen.